Hacker0x01/docs.hackerone.com/docs/programs/pagerduty-integration.md

 14. *(Optional)* Select any other events you want to trigger the webhook on.
 15. Click **Add webhook** to save the webhook.

 Each new and triaged report that has a high or critical severity will now create an incident on PagerDuty and page the appropriate teams based on your PagerDuty policies.
+You can tailor the configuration of your integration for different use cases by adjusting the events in step 13.